OlegWock/makyo/README.md

 # Makyō

-Frontend for ChatGPT, Claude and local Ollama models with modern UI.
+Makyo is a modern node-based frontend for LLMs (OpenRouter & Ollama) Frontend for ChatGPT, Claude and local Ollama models with modern node-based UI.

 ## Roadmap